CHAPEL BOOKS

 [Padley family document] Abstract of Title to Various Properties in Arnold, Nottinghamshire

 This lengthy abstract, drawn up in 1861, provides details of deeds and documents going back to 1784.
 It is almost entirely concerned with successive members of the Padley family, the ones most often mentioned being Dorothy Padley, Robert Padley, Alfred Padley and Charles John Allen Padley.
-The plots of land with various dwellings are refered to as Pollin Hill Close, Churchmoor Close, Dalcot or Dorket Head Close, Brockhill or Broomhill Close, Maiden Dale Close, Tavile Field, Dorket Lane Close, Flat Close, Quarry Close etc etc. If you're researching the Padley family in Nottinghamshire, you're in for a real treat.
+The plots of land with various dwellings are referred to as Pollin Hill Close, Churchmoor Close, Dalcot or Dorket Head Close, Brockhill or Broomhill Close, Maiden Dale Close, Tavile Field, Dorket Lane Close, Flat Close, Quarry Close etc etc. If you're researching the Padley family in Nottinghamshire, you're in for a real treat.
 Manuscript on an impressive 54 large paper sheets, plus a 55th as the covering sheet. (ref 754/266) *£30.00

 Not for export